mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 #### 15- Model-View-Intent pattern for seperation of concerns

 Our former Big main function is working properly and it's great.
 However we can start to get easily confused as our app grows including other features.
 Then starting to think of our app in a modular and small components becomes a good rule of thumb.
-> And Here comes the Intent - Model - View pattern.
+> And here comes the Intent - Model - View pattern.

 To get a hang of it let's refactor our last BMI index code with it.
 ```Javascript